The flow of arguments of the Vedanta-sutra

 yo devanam prabhavac codbhavac ca/ vicvadhiko rudrah civo maharsih

-"Lord Siva, who is known as Rudra, is the omniscient ruler of the universe.
+“Lord Śiva, who is known as Rudra, is the omniscient ruler of the universe.
 He is the father of all the demigods.
-He gives the demigods all their powers and opulences."
+He gives the demigods all their powers and opulences.
+He is greater than all.”
 (3.4)

-"When the final darkness comes and there is no longer day or night, when there is no longer being and non-being, then only Lord Siva exists."
+“When the final darkness comes and there is no longer light or darkness, when there is no longer being and non-being, then only Lord Śiva exists.”
 (4.18)

 Other verses of the scriptures point to others as supreme:

-"From the jīva, all the elements of this world have come.
-In the jīva, they rest without moving, and they finally merge into the jīva.
-Nothing else is the cause of this world."
+“From the jīva all beings arise.
+By the jīva they are supported, and into the jīva they find dissolution.
+Nothing else is the cause of this world.”

 The samsaya (doubt) then appears: “Should Hara and the other names given in these quotes be understood in their ordinary senses, as names of Lord Siva, pradhana, and jiva, or should they all be understood to be names of the Supreme Brahman?”